ePrescribing General Questions

 - View their MySL via the app.
 It is not initially possible for patients to view their MySL directly, so the use of a patient app is required to have this access.

-How does the patient access their MySL?
+How does the patient see or access their MySL?
 Is this through a website or mobile app?

-Patients can view their MySL at their pharmacy, prescriber (if they have software with MySL capability) or via several third party apps.
+Patients can view their MySL at their pharmacy, prescriber (if they have software with MySL capability) or via several conformant mobile or web based apps such as WhatsApp.

 Which patient medication management apps will link to MySL?